re-nft/cryptopunks/README.md

 - (optional) filtering / sorting
 - (optional) next.js implementation for server-side rendering

+## Frontend Tabs

+- View all punks
+  - filter to see only my punks
+  - filter to see the ones that are being gifted
+  - filter to see the ones that are being gifted to me (also shows in notification center)
+- When clicking on a punk, shows a card.
+This card has details about the punk.
+The owner can set the description of the punk.
+You can also see provenance history of the punk there.
+You can also see if the punk is being gifted to someone right now

 ## Comms

 - renft cryptopunk leasing support channel?